1. How long is the Classroom Licence course?

 When going to VicRoads:

 - There are no more tests,

 - Take the certificate along with your Identification,

 - Have your photograph taken,

-- Pay your 5 year renewable licence fee and
+- Pay your 1 or 5 year renewable licence fee and

 NOW you have your VICTORIAN MARINE BOAT LICENCE.